>

 - Riding the clutch pedal when driving - this can cause the clutch to slip very slightly, accelerating wear.

-Clutch replacements can be time-consuming for mechanics which can make them a costly repair for drivers, as you’re about to find out!
+Clutch replacements can be time-consuming for mechanics, making them a costly repair for drivers, as you’re about to find out!

 How much does a clutch replacement cost?